 Support and resources are available from the American Stroke Association: www.strokeassociation.org.

 How well a person does after a stroke depends on:

 Problems moving, thinking, and talking often improve in the weeks to months after a stroke.

 Many people who have had a stroke will keep improving in the months or years after their stroke.

 If treatment with clot-busting drugs is successful, the symptoms of a stroke may go away.
-However, patients often do not get to the hospital soon enough to receive these drugs, or they cannot take these drugs because of a health condition.
+However, patients often do not get to the hospital soon enough to receive these drugs, or they can't take these drugs because of a health condition.

-People who have a stroke due to a blood clot (ischemic stroke) have a better chance of surviving than those who have a stroke due to bleeding in the brain (hemorrhagic stroke).
+People who have a stroke from a blood clot (ischemic stroke) have a better chance of surviving than those who have a stroke from bleeding in the brain (hemorrhagic stroke).

 The risk for a second stroke is highest during the weeks or months after the first stroke.
 The risk begins to decrease after this period.

-Reducing your stroke risk factors lessen your chances of a having stroke.
+Reducing your stroke risk factors lessens your chances of a having stroke.